bladesaunterer/vagrant-windows/README.md

 └── setup.ps1
 ```

 Run vagrant up.
 This will start setting up the virtual machine.
-Please allow 45 minutes for setup to complete.
-Once the vagrant command completes, the virtual machine will restart and continue setting up the applications.
+Please allow 3 hours for setup to complete (The first time running will take the longest as the Windows 10 image needs to be downladed, subsequent runs will be approx. 45 minutes).
+Once the vagrant command completes, the virtual machine will restart and continue setting up the applications with Powershell.

 ```
 vagrant up